sudev/sudev.github.com/_posts/_drafts/2015-07-18-mongospark.markdown

 ### Reduce

-Reduce the master rdd using companyName as the key.
-Idea is to aggregate all financial details related to a company grouped year wise. `reduceByKey()` produces iterable list using companyName as key but we need to do more here, we have to group them according to year (map within map in tuple).
-We can achieve this by writing a custom class implementing Function2 inside reduceByKey spark action.
+Reduce the master rdd considering companyName as the key.
+Idea is to aggregate all financial details related to a company grouped year wise. `reduceByKey()` produces iterable list using companyName as key but we need to do more here, we have to group them according to year.
+We can do this by writing a custom class implementing Function2.

 {% highlight java %}
 reducedRdd = masterRdd.raduceByKey(new reduceMaps())